 Northside Catholic Assumption Academy supports several service projects including mission projects for Chimbote, Missionary Childhood Association, the Parish Food bank, Little Sisters of the Poor; recycling projects, and support to our Veterans and Active Duty Armed Forces.

-Student activities include Student Council, Altar Servers, the All-School Music Program, Band, and various Athletic programs.
+Student activities include Student Council, Altar Servers, the All-School Music Program, Instrumental Band, and various Athletic programs.